Latest update 5 July 2021

 Please contact us by telephone on (08) 9380 0333 during business hours or online should any of the above apply to you and our team will assist you to make suitable arrangements.

-From 6am Tuesday 2 February 2021, it is a Government requirement that our practice records all patient and visitor information for the purposes of COVID-19 contact tracing.
+It is a Government requirement that our practice records all patient and visitor information for the purposes of COVID-19 contact tracing.
 This is a Government lead initiative.

 We have a unique QR code on reception for you to self scan via the SafeWA app when visiting.
 We recommend you download the SafeWA app in advance – available from the Apple App Store and Google Play Store.